Vicarious-Devices/Manual/[1] Reason.md

 ## What is Vicarious?

 [Vicarious Devices, Inc.](https://www.vicariousdevices.com/) is structured to drive innovation and excellence in holographic display systems and embodied artificial intelligence.
-Founded in 2025, we are an early-stage company headquartered in the United States, comprised of engineers, industry veterans and autonomous agents.
-We are conviction-led and founder-led, as well as the first to have bet on the concept of laminar-airflow projection as the foundation for the practical hologram and real-world telepresence, due to our recognition of it as the most [visually stable](https://en.wikipedia.org/wiki/Latency_(engineering)) method to sustain imagery cast upon ambient air.
+Founded in 2025, we are an early-stage company headquartered in the United States, comprised of engineers, veterans in niche and autonomous agents.
+We are conviction-led and founder-led, as well as the first to have bet on the concept of laminar-airflow projection as the foundation for the practical hologram and real-world telepresence, due to our recognition of it as the most [visually stable](https://en.wikipedia.org/wiki/Image_fidelity) method to sustain imagery cast upon ambient air.

 Our organizational structure is designed to foster rapid integration and agility.
 We believe strongly in the concept of iterative design and recursive development — we examine and test every concept in the real world to determine what survives in reality, placing each option in competition with another framed by user experience (UX) optimization, guided by empirical observation and sympathetic adaptability.
 We believe in [modular design](https://en.wikipedia.org/wiki/Modular_design) heavily, and operate distinct internal units for hardware interfaces, sensory and spatial capture, and modular firmware, which interchange capabilities as concepts mature, ensuring our platforms evolve continuously rather than obsolesce.
 Our offerings are built to adapt — not to age — advancing in fidelity and depth over time.